blueteamtech/ai-tweet-scheduler/brainstorm_mvp_iteration.md

 - Generated content engagement rates
 - User approval rates for template-generated content
 - Template effectiveness scores across different content types
-- Long form vs short form content performance comparison
+- Consistency of voice across template-generated content

 ---

 ## Implementation Philosophy

-**Template-Enhanced Voice Projects** maintains the core principle of authentic personal voice while adding the structure and proven effectiveness of curated templates.
+**Short Form Template-Enhanced Voice Projects** maintains the core principle of authentic personal voice while adding the structure and proven effectiveness of 300 curated short form templates.
 The system empowers users with:

-1. **Quality Control**: 360 proven templates ensure strong content structure
+1. **Quality Control**: 300 proven templates ensure strong content structure
 2. **Personal Authenticity**: Voice Project system preserves individual writing style
 3. **Strategic Flexibility**: Multiple generation modes adapt to different content needs
 4. **Continuous Improvement**: Analytics and feedback drive ongoing optimization

-This approach transforms the Voice Project system from a simple voice matcher into a comprehensive content creation platform that combines personal authenticity with proven copywriting structures.
+This approach transforms the Voice Project system from a simple voice matcher into a comprehensive short form content creation platform that combines personal authenticity with proven copywriting structures.

-Prompts to add for MVP.
-Ignore for now:

 ---

-### Prompt Rules for Tweet Generation in This Chat:
+## Prompt Rules for Short Form Tweet Generation:

 **Substance vs. Structure:** Only use the provided writing samples as a way to understand the substance of your content and the words you use.
-My primary focus is to change the substance while strictly adhering to the chosen template's structure.
+Primary focus is to change the substance while strictly adhering to the chosen template's structure.

-**No Template Analysis:** I will not attempt to identify, explain, or dissect the underlying copywriting templates, nor will I justify my choice of a template based on patterns or patterns from your copywriting.
-My task is replication of style, not analysis.
+**No Template Analysis:** Will not attempt to identify, explain, or dissect the underlying copywriting templates, nor justify choice of template based on patterns.
+Task is replication of style, not analysis.

----
-### Short-Form Tweet Generation:
+**Template Selection & Generation:**

-When generating a standard (short) tweet, I will select one specific tweet from the provided list of tweet templates as the exact structural template.
+- Select one specific tweet from the provided list of 300 tweet templates as the exact structural template
-**Template Source:** All structural and stylistic inspiration for tweet generation will come from the provided "list of tweet templates".
+- **Template Source:** All structural and stylistic inspiration comes from the provided "list of tweet templates"
-**Choose Best Available Template:** When selecting a template, I will choose the best available tweet from the "list of tweet templates" that most closely aligns with the topic's substance and tone, ensuring a natural fit.
+- **Choose Best Available Template:** Select the template that most closely aligns with the topic's substance and tone
-I will then rewrite that specific tweet's content to fit your new topic, maintaining its original sentence count, approximate word count, and flow.
+- Rewrite that specific tweet's content to fit the new topic, maintaining original sentence count, approximate word count, and flow
-I will clearly list the original tweet used as the template, followed by my new tweet, and then briefly state why that specific original tweet was chosen (e.g., its conciseness, action-orientation, specific phrasing).
+- Clearly list the original tweet used as template, followed by new tweet, then briefly state why that specific original tweet was chosen

----
-### Longform Tweet Generation:

-The output will be a single, continuous tweet (not a numbered thread like "1/5, 2/5").
-The total output should aim for approximately 300 words.
-I will draw inspiration from the overall style, tone, and flow demonstrated across the entire list of tweet templates.
-This means embodying the directness, occasional contrarian views, and clear points within the longer format.
-**Varying Rhetorical Structure and Flow (Anti-AI Rule):** Avoid overly symmetric or rigidly contrasting sentence structures.
-While antithesis and parallelisms can be effective, ensure their use feels natural and integrated into the overall flow, rather than standing out as formulaic.
-Mix up how ideas are presented – sometimes direct statements, sometimes questions, sometimes examples, to prevent a predictable rhythm.
-The goal is a more organic, human-like cadence.
-I will vary sentence lengths and paragraph structures (e.g., sometimes a single sentence for a paragraph, sometimes 3-5 sentences) to enhance readability.
-I will incorporate visual formatting elements like line breaks and bullet points (or similar "dots" for indentation) where helpful to make the tweet visually appealing and easy to read.
-For longform tweets, I will not explicitly choose or explain a single "template tweet," as the goal is to embody the collective style across the entire output.

----
-### General Rules for All Tweet Generation:
+**General Rules:**

-**Tweet Worthiness:** All generated output must be worthy of a tweet.
-I will avoid quotes or other characters that would not make sense for a direct tweet.
+- **Tweet Worthiness:** All generated output must be worthy of a tweet
-**Topic Word Count:** The word count of the topic provided by you is to be disregarded; only its substance is relevant for content generation.
+- **Topic Word Count:** Disregard word count of topic provided; only substance is relevant for content generation